Bdot42/mfakto/README-mfakto.txt

 Q Which tasks should I assign to mfakto?
 A Currently, the 79-bit-barrett kernel is the fastest one, working for factors from 64 bits to 79 bits.
 Selecting tasks for this kernel will give best results.
-The 92-bit-barrett kernel is quite fast too, but avoid factors between 92 bits and 95 bits - they will work but terribly slow.
+The 92-bit-barrett kernel is quite fast too.

 ###########